A Primer on SO(3) Action Representations in Deep Reinforcement Learning: Robotic Benchmarks

 The first benchmark demonstrates the effect of action representations on \PPO in drone control.
 We evaluate performance on two tasks: trajectory tracking and drone racing.
 In the first task, the agent must track a predefined figure-8 trajectory, a standard benchmark in drone control extensively used to compare the performance of different algorithms.
 For GPU-accelerated training, we use a vectorized version of the safe-control-gym benchmark~\citep{yuan2021safecontrolgym, brunke2022safe}.
 In the second task, we use a similarly adapted version of the IROS 2022 Safe Robot Learning Competition~\citep{teetaert2025advancing} to train an agent in autonomous drone racing.
 The aim is to cross four gates as fast as possible in the correct order while avoiding obstacles. \PPO is the current state-of-the-art for drone control, particularly drone racing, using reinforcement learning~\citep{song2021autonomous, kaufmann2023champion}.
 Following~\citet{geist2024learning}, we convert all \SOThree observations to rotation matrices.
 As in \secref{sec:pure_rotations}, we only change the action representation used by the policy.
 For details on the choice of hyperparameters, refer to \secref{app:hyperparams}.

 In \figref{fig:drone_benchmark}, action representations significantly impact convergence speed on both benchmarks.
 Actions in the local tangent space consistently outperform other representations by converging faster and achieving higher rewards.
 Surprisingly, Euler angles are second before rotation matrices and quaternions.
 The reason is the limited range of angles required in the tasks.
 The drone cannot deviate too much from the upright orientation without crashing, and hence the policy remains in a region of \SOThree where Euler angles are still well-behaved.
-In contrast, absolute quaternion and matrix actions are highly random at initialization, which leads to fast crashes and limits progress (see \secref{app:effects:projections}).
+In contrast, absolute quaternion and matrix actions are highly random at initialization (see \secref{app:effects:projections}), which leads to fast crashes and limits progress.
+Ablations in \secref{app:unit_rotation_centering} show that for these unstable environments, unit-centering (see \secref{sec:unit_rotation_centering} and hypothesis 4 in \secref{subsec:explaining}) is a key factor for performance.
+It is highly advisable to use relative and unit-centered representations this class of systems.

 Next, we benchmark action representations on RoboSuite~\citep{robosuite2020}, a simulation framework implementing a suite of manipulation environments leveraging MuJoCo~\citep{todorov2012mujoco}.
 The reference baseline uses \SAC with shaped rewards on nine tasks spanning from single-arm block lifting to complex tasks such as peg-in-hole tasks with two arms.
 As in \secref{sec:pure_rotations}, we only change the action representation used by the policy.
 We follow the requirements outlined in the benchmark, training for $5$M steps across five random seeds each using operational space control~\citep{khatib2003unified} to convert from policy actions to joint torques. \Figref{fig:robosuite} presents the results.
 We report the mean performance and standard deviation as a fraction of the maximum achievable reward in percent.